Wedge Sampling: Efficient Tensor Completion with Nearly-Linear Sample Complexity: Acknowledgments

-\paragraph{Acknowledgments} H.L. was partially supported by the National Science Foundation Grant NSF-DMS 2412403.
+A preliminary version of this work was presented at the Conference on Learning Theory (COLT) 2026.
+H.L. was partially supported by the National Science Foundation Grant NSF-DMS 2412403.
 A.M. was partially supported by the Rose Hills Innovators Fellowship and the Simons Grant MPS-TSM-00014026.
 Y.Z. was partially supported by the Simons Grant MPS-TSM-00013944.

-\section{Proof of Lemma~\ref{lem:unfold_incoherence}}
+\section{Proof of Lemma~4}

 \begin{proof} Fix a mode $j\in[k]$ and write the CP decomposition

 Let $a_i^{(\ell)} := x_i^{(\ell)}/\|x_i^{(\ell)}\|_2$ be the normalized factors and $\lambda_i := \prod_{\ell=1}^k \|x_i^{(\ell)}\|_2$ the corresponding weights, so that